basiccontainers/basiccontainers.github.io/webapps/continuousDeployment.md

         file: ./Dockerfile
 ```
  - Modify the action entry by adding a parameter/value ``context: dotnet``
- - Remove the entry ``file: ./Dockerfile``
+ - Remove the entry ``file: ./Dockerfile``. this is not needed as it will default to looking for a dockerfile under the ``context`` directory
- - The action should now look like this
+ - The action should now look like this.
 ```
     - name: Build and push container image to registry
       uses: docker/build-push-action@v2